kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

     It is possibly to build custom stores that avoids the buffering of objects on restarts by dropping the store completeness guarantee.
 This is not practical yet for `Controller` uses, due to requirements on `Store` types, but perhaps this could be made generic/opt-out in the future.
 It could be a potential flattener of the peak usage.

 As a step in the right direction, we would first like to get better visibility of our memory profile with some automated benchmarking.
 See [kube#1505](https://github.com/kube-rs/kube/issues/1505) for details.

+It would also be good to better understand the choices of allocators here and their implications for some of these designs.

 ## Breaking Change